Richard’s Run at Cataloochee Guest Ranch

 One Planet.
 One Pass.
-Cataloochee Joins Monarch Pass!
+Cataloochee and Monarch Pass!

-Located in south-central Colorado, only 2.5 hours from Denver or Colorado Springs, Monarch Mountain serves up an average of 350” of all natural snow.
+Located in south-central Colorado, only 2.5 hours from Denver or Colorado Springs, Monarch Mountain serves up an average of 350” of all natural snow per season.
 Families love Monarch because of the friendly staff, ease of parking, and how the slopes funnel everyone back to the same base area.
 Experts love the challenging hike-to terrain of Mirkwood Basin and the Monarch Snowcat Tours.
-And new this season, ALL Cataloochee season pass holders receive one FREE day of skiing or riding with no black out days!
+And remember, ALL Cataloochee season pass holders receive one FREE day of skiing or riding with no black out days!
 Plus all Monarch One Planet.
 One Pass passholders receive one FREE day of skiing or riding with no black out days at Cataloochee in return!
 Visit http://skimonarch.com/ for more details!
 Even more reason to become a CAT (or Monarch Mountain) season pass holder...today!